wavto/.dotfiles/README.md

 Set your git credentials by copying `.gitconfig.local.sample` to `.gitconfig.local` and editing it

+It may be a good idea to reboot your mac.

 ### Setup a new Mac

 Set the hostname in `System preferences` > `Sharing`